-In order to compare sites leading to their assessment for suitability for development, a copyrighted Criterion Scoring System based on weighted criteria was devised.
+In order to compare sites leading to their assessment for suitability for development, a copyrighted Criterion Scoring System based on weighted criteria was devised for the original plan.
 The purpose is to allow an aggregated score to be calculated which indicates the favourability or otherwise of a particular site for housing (or supermarket development) and which can be compared across sites.